The Lion King (2019 film): Accolades

-Future

-Prequel
+Follow-up

 On September 29, 2020, Deadline Hollywood reported that a follow-up film was in development with Barry Jenkins attached to direct.
 While The Hollywood Reporter said the film would be a prequel about Mufasa during his formative years, Deadline said it would be a sequel centering on both Mufasa's origins and the events after the first film, similar to The Godfather Part II.
 Jeff Nathanson, the screenwriter for the remake, has reportedly finished a draft.
 In August 2021, it was reported that Aaron Pierre and Kelvin Harrison Jr. had been cast as Mufasa and Scar respectively.
-The film will not be a remake of The Lion King II: Simba's Pride, the 1998 direct-to-video sequel to the original animated film.
-In September 2022 at the D23 Expo, it was announced that the film will be titled Mufasa: The Lion King and that it will follow the titular character's origin story.
-Seth Rogen, Billy Eichner, and John Kani will reprise their roles as Pumbaa, Timon, and Rafiki, respectively.
-The film is scheduled to release on July 5, 2024.
+The film is not a remake of The Lion King II: Simba's Pride, the 1998 direct-to-video sequel to the original animated film.
+In September 2022 at the D23 Expo, it was announced that the film would be titled Mufasa: The Lion King and that it would follow the titular character's origin story.
+Seth Rogen, Billy Eichner, and John Kani reprised their roles as Pumbaa, Timon, and Rafiki, respectively.
+The film was released on December 20, 2024.